johanmazoyer/Asterix/docs/correction.rst

 ..  _correction-label:

 Correction
 ---------------

 This section describes how to correct the electrical field in the focal plane in Asterix.
 Several correction modes are possible in Asterix.
-Files can be found in :ref:`correctionfiles-label`;

 - an initialization (e.g. Jacobian matrix) ``Corrector.__init__`` : The initialization requires previous initialization of the testbed and of the estimator.
 - a matrix update function ``Corrector.update_matrices`` This function is called once during initialization and then each time we need to recompute the Jacobian in the middle of the correction using different DM voltages as the starting point.